yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ### Unreleased

+- Add identity access panel to view roles, access profiles, and entitlements for an identity; grant access by ID and revoke access from the table
+- Identity access table with sortable and filterable Type, Name, and Source columns; Revocable and Standalone columns; resizable columns; 50-row pagination; raw JSON view per item
+- Paginated identity access API fetch for roles, access profiles, and entitlements (Identity History API with search fallback)
+- Add identity events panel to browse audit events (action, actor, target, status, created) for an identity
+- Add access request status panel with live polling after grant or revoke (5s interval, bounded tail timeout, phase history)
+- Add account tree commands: enable, disable, unlock, aggregate one, and remove (with guards for authoritative and system accounts)
+- Reveal and expand the matching identity node in the tree after an identity search
 - Could not aggregate VA-based delimited file
 - Sort lifecycle states for an identity profile by name
 - Fix issue with role dimension pagination (cf. [#164](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/164))